home-assistant/home-assistant.io/source/docs/assist/apple.markdown

 _The Assist shortcut will be available in the Mac and iOS beta channel today and will be part of the next release for iOS and Mac._

-Assist is integrated into Apple devices using the [Shortcuts app](https://support.apple.com/guide/shortcuts/welcome/ios) that is part of every Apple device.
+Assist is integrated into Apple devices using the [Shortcuts app](https://support.apple.com/guide/shortcuts/welcome/ios) that is available on all Apple devices.
 Assist can be used in the following ways on Apple devices:

 - Activated by Siri by saying the shortcut name "Hey Siri, Assist"
 - Added to your iPhone home screen